How to Install OpenJDK 25 on Debian 13, 12 and 11

 VERSION_CODENAME=bookworm

 If the output shows bookworm or bullseye, use the Eclipse Temurin method from the Adoptium repository instead.
-Temurin provides OpenJDK 25 packages for all supported Debian versions.
+Temurin provides OpenJDK 25 packages for Debian 13, Debian 12, and Debian 11.

 Wrong Java Version Active After Installation